stb-tester/stb-tester/README.rst

       (ROI) is calculated; thresholded and eroded to account for potential noise; and if any white pixels remain then the match is deemed false.

-      When matching solid regions of colour, particularly where there are regions of either black or white, ``absdiff`` is better than ``normed-absdiff`` because is does not alter the luminance range, which can lead to false matches.
-For example, an image which is half white and half non-white, once normalised, will match a similar image which is half white and half black because the half which is non-white becomes black so that the maximum luminance range of [0..255] is occupied.

   "``normed-absdiff``" (normalized absolute difference)

       As with ``absdiff`` but both template and ROI are normalized before the